binTruekenobi/tools/README.md

 stats_tools is another backbone project, but the "statistics" module already exists so this currently only gets used for normal and t distribution integrators.

-wraps_toools was when i was learning decorators and figured i could make wraps to use to hook up all the other modules made in the future to matplotlib really easily.
+wraps_toools was when learning decorators and figured wraps could be used to use to hook up all the other modules made in the future to matplotlib really easily.

 NEW: